 With regard to the joint AU/UN peacekeeping operation, UNAMID, there were already signs of an improvement in the security situation in Darfur (probably linked to the expulsion of the principal rebel groups from the territory in 2017), and UNSCR 2429 (13 July 2018) welcomed the fact that the Government of Sudan and principal rebel groups in Darfur had announced unilateral cessations of hostilities.
 It also noted progress in the implementation of the DDPD.
 UNAMID has been undergoing a gradual drawdown in forces since early 2018, but there has been an ongoing debate among Security Council members on the pace of the drawdown.
 UNSCR 2525 (3 June 2020) extended the mandate of the force for only six months (to the end of December 2020), and called for the UN Secretary-General and the Chairperson of the AU to provide the Council with a Special Report assessing the security situation on the ground and making recommendations on “the appropriate course of action regarding the drawdown of UNAMID” by the end of October 2020.
 UNAMID’s mandate was terminated on 31 December 2020.

 A military coup upended the transitional Sudanese government in October 2021, and despite a November 2021 agreement to reinstate ousted Prime Minister Hamdok, he resigned in January 2022, leaving the military in full control of the transition.
-The military leader, General Abdel Fattah al-Burhan ordered armed groups to leave major urban areas in Darfur in February 2022 to facilitate the implementation of the 2020 Juba Peace Agreement, but there were reports of growing violence in Darfur later in the spring, violence that continued throughout 2022.
-In December 2022, the military government and civilian groups signed a framework agreement, the Sudan Political Framework Agreement, paving the way for an all-civilian government to assume power in two years (by the end of 2024), but three of the Juba Peace Agreement signatories indicated their opposition to the deal.
+The military leader, General Abdel Fattah al-Burhan, ordered armed groups to leave major urban areas in Darfur in February 2022 to facilitate the implementation of the 2020 Juba Peace Agreement, but there were reports of growing violence in Darfur later in the spring, which continued throughout 2022.
+On 5 December 2022, the military government and civilian groups signed a framework agreement, the Sudan Political Framework Agreement, paving the way for an all-civilian government to assume power in two years (by the end of 2024), but three of the Juba Peace Agreement signatories indicated their opposition to the deal.

 The asset freeze and travel bans have not been implemented by the government.
 The conclusion of the 2015 Panel of Experts report that the “sanctions regime is in effect inoperative within Sudan” remains an appropriate description of the implementation of the UN sanctions measures over the course of the episode.
 The PoE’s 2022 report stated that implementation of the travel ban and asset freeze “remained a challenge,” owing to a lack of cooperation from the government of Sudan and neighboring states and mentioned a new instance of a travel ban violation in April 2021.
 It came to the same conclusion in its 2023 report.
+In 2024, the Panel noted overflights by the SAF violated the sanctions regime, and both SAF and RSF imports of arms into Darfur constituted further breaches.
+The RSF in particular brought new weapons systems to Darfur, altering the conflict dynamics.
+Moreover, one of the four individuals originally targeted by the UN asset freeze and travel ban, Mus Hilal Abdalla Alnsiem (SDi.002), violated the travel ban by visiting Chad.
+The Security Council has repeatedly requested the Government of Sudan to submit requests for approval for the movement of military equipment and supplies into the Darfur region in accordance with UNSCRs 1591, 1945 and 2035.
+Reflecting the prominent role of the RSF in the conflict Darfur and the significant atrocities committed by the group, the Sanctions Committee added two senior commanders of the RSF, Abdel Rahman Juma Barkalla (SDi.005) and Osman Mohamed Hamid Mohamed (SDi.006), to the list of individuals subjected to the travel ban and asset freeze on 8 November 2024.

 Coerce all parties to the conflict (including the Government of Sudan) to fulfill their commitments, agree on a ceasefire, and reach a negotiated settlement to the conflict in Darfur.